elunna/hackem/hackem_changelog.md

     - Confused cursed = hostile clone
     - Confused uncursed = peaceful clone
     - Confused blessed = tame clone
+    - Monsters can read scrolls of cloning, but it always clones them - not objects.
 - [x] scroll of magic detection
     - detects magical objects on the current level and in your inventory.
     - An uncursed scroll will label such items as 'magical'